-Botox is a medication which weakens or paralyzes the muscle.
-It can reduce skin wrinkles in small doses, and help to treat certain muscle disorders.
+Botox is a medication that weakens or paralyzes the muscle.
+It can reduce skin wrinkles in small doses and help treat certain muscle disorders.

-Botox is a protein formed by the bacterium Clostridium botulinum made from botulinum toxin.
-This is the same toxin which is responsible for botulism.
+Botox is a protein formed by the bacterium Clostridium botulinum and made from botulinum toxin.
+This is the same toxin that is responsible for botulism.

 Botox procedures are likely best known for growing wrinkles in the skin.
 Botox can also help treat crossed eyes, spasms of the eyelids, excessive sweating and some disorders of the bladder.

 We’ll explain in this article how Botox operates, its applications, possible risks and side effects.